Skip to main content

 2. Search for ClickHouse in the driver list and select it.
 If prompted, let DBeaver download the JDBC driver automatically.

-3. In the Main tab, fill in the connection settings:
+3. In the Main tab, enable manual URL mode and enter the JDBC URL:

-4. Switch to the Driver Properties tab and set:
+4. Switch to the Driver Properties tab and add:

 5. Click Test Connection to verify, then Finish.